 3. Originating Financial Institution Sends ACH Entry Batch

-For efficiency, financial institutions often send ACH entries in batches, typically 3 times a day during normal business hours.
-Batches are sent on a predetermined schedule to an ACH operator, which is an institution within the ACH network authorized to handle switching funds between originating and receiving accounts.
-ACH operators consist of Federal Reserve banks and the EPN.
+For efficiency, financial institutions often send ACH entries in batches, typically 4 times a day during regular business hours.
+Batches are sent on a predetermined schedule to an ACH operator, an institution within the ACH network authorized to handle switching funds between originating and receiving accounts.
+Federal Reserve banks and the EPN are national ACH operators.

 4. ACH Operator Sorts Entries

-Once an ACH operator receives a batch of entries, they must sort through them.
-Entries get sorted into deposits and payments, and payments get sorted into credit and debit payments.
+An ACH operator sorts through a batch of entries once they’re received.
+Entries get sorted into deposits and payments, and payments get sorted into ACH credit and debit payments.
 This ensures that money gets transferred in the right direction.

 5. ACH Operator Sends Entries

 After sorting entries, the ACH operator sends them to their destined financial institutions.
-A financial institution receiving an entry is known as a Receiving Depository Financial Institution (RDFI).
+The receiving financial institution is known as a Receiving Depository Financial Institution (RDFI).

 6. Receiving Financial Institution Verifies Sufficient Funds